×Tacisedum 'Barton Pink'

-x Tacisedum 'Barton Pink' is a small, perennial succulent with rosettes up to 5 inches (12.5 cm) in diameter.
-The leaves are grayish-green with whitish margins and up to 1.6 inches (6.5 cm) long.
-The flowers are star-shaped and up to 1 inch (2.5 cm) across.
-The petals are bright pink with a darker mid stripe inside and much paler pink with a greenish pink mid stripe outside.
-They appear at the top of up to 10 inches (25 cm) long, branched inflorescence.
+×Tacisedum 'Barton Pink', also known as ×Graptosedum 'Barton Pink', is a small succulent that forms rosettes of grayish-green with whitish margins.
+The rosettes grow up to 5 inches (12.5 cm) in diameter.
+Leaves are up to 1.6 inches (6.5 cm) long.
+Flowers are star-shaped and up to 1 inch (2.5 cm) across and appear at the top of up to 10 inches (25 cm) long, branched inflorescences.
+The petals are bright pink with a darker mid stripe inside and much paler pink with a greenish pink mid-stripe outside.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).